Christmas Games for Kids: Gingerbread Scavenger Hunt

-This year, I wanted a fun game that could be played either inside or outdoors and one that was super easy to prep & play (the holidays are already busy enough so I don't need to stress myself out with 'complicated').
+I love fun games that could be played either inside or outdoors and also one that is super easy to prep & play (the holidays are already busy enough so I don't need to stress myself out with 'complicated').

 And the big plus -- this game can be played with kids of all ages!